 - Problems passing urine

-Do NOT just stop taking these drugs, especially Zanaflex.
-It can be dangerous if you stop taking your medicine all at once.
+DO NOT just stop taking these medicines, especially Zanaflex.
+It can be dangerous if you stop abruptly.

 When to Call the Doctor

 Pay attention to changes in your muscle spasticity.
 Changes may mean that your other medical problems are getting worse.

 Always call your provider if you have any of the following:

 - Problems with the drugs you are taking for muscle spasms